hashkat/hashkat/docs/large_network.md

 # Large Network

-As you have surely noticed, all of the networks used and created in these tutorials are all relatively small networks.
-This was of course done to have the network simulations created in tutorial run as quickly as possible.
-If you would like to run simulations with much larger networks, we've included a template of one such network below that uses over 128 GB of RAM (this input file can also be found in the **docs/tutorial_input_files** directory in **hashkat** in the directory **large_network**):
+The networks used and created in these tutorials are all relatively small networks.

+If you would like to run simulations with much larger networks, we've included a template of one such network below.

+This sample large network uses over 128 GB of RAM.

+This input file can be found in the **docs/tutorial_input_files** directory in **hashkat** in the directory **large_network**):

 ```python
 #################################################################